StarTrack: Founding

 StarTrack was founded in 1974, as Multigroup Distribution Services in Dee Why, Sydney by Greg Poche.
-In 1982, the name Discount Freight Express was adopted.
+In 1982, the name Discount Freight Express was adopted and renamed StarTrack Express in 2001.
 The company currently has over 55 depots and agents nationally with their head office located in Strawberry Hills.
 Express road freight generates around 90% of the company's revenue.

 In December 2003, the business was sold to Australia Post and Qantas.
 In May 2011, the retail division of Australian airExpress merged with StarTrack.

 Australia Post acquisition

 In November 2012, Australia Post bought the 50% of the company owned by Qantas.
 As part of the deal, Australia Post divested itself of its 50% interest in Australian airExpress to Qantas.